 Yes!
 If you know the smart ways to save.

 Scotland might be famous for castles and whisky, but it doesn’t have to cost a fortune to explore.
 With its stunning natural beauty, walkable cities, and plenty of free attractions, Scotland is actually one of the best destinations in the UK for budget-conscious travellers.
 All it takes is a bit of planning and a willingness to go off the tourist trail.
+Read about an island where every dram tastes of bonfire and the sea — it is one of those stories that makes Scotland unforgettable.

 Here are some practical ways to enjoy Scotland without breaking the bank.
 But firstly, should you fly Into Edinburgh or Glasgow?